JorensM/notes/projects/Printy Studios/A Coloring Book/Prototype plan.md

 Consider using thicker paper than A4 so that markers can be used for coloring.

-The book should be oriented horizontally
+The book should be oriented horizontally with the bend at the top

  1. Draw out the pages.
 Estimate is 32-50 pages.
  2. Decide on the texts.
 Poetry?
 Writing?
 A mix?